-Supplemental Security Income (SSI) is a federal program that helps people with disabilities and very low incomes pay for food, clothing and shelter.
+Supplemental Security Income (SSI) is a federal program that helps people with disabilities and very low incomes pay for food, clothing, and shelter.
 It also is a key avenue to Medicaid coverage.

 SSI is often confused with Social Security Disability Insurance (SSDI).
-One of the main differences between the two programs is that SSDI is available to people with disabilities no matter how much money they have or earned before becoming disabled (with limits on their income from work after qualifying for benefits), while SSI places very strict limits on a recipient’s income and assets.
+One of the main differences between the two programs is that SSDI is available to people with disabilities no matter how much money they have or earned before becoming disabled (with limits on their income from work after qualifying for benefits), while SSI is a "means-based" program, placing very strict limits on a recipient’s income and assets.

 Because SSI’s income and resource limits are so restrictive, it pays to know the basics about the program before deciding whether it is right for you or your family member.

-In Order To Qualify For SSI, You Must Be Aged, Blind or “Disabled”
+In Order to Qualify For SSI, You Must Be Aged, Blind or “Disabled”

 In essence, adult SSI applicants who are seeking benefits based on a disability must show that they are almost completely unable to work at any job whatsoever.
-The applicant must have a physical or mental impairment that makes it impossible for him to engage in any “substantial gainful activity," and this impairment must be expected to last for longer than one year or to result in death.
+The applicant must have a physical or mental impairment that makes it impossible for him to engage in any “substantial gainful activity.”
+This impairment must be expected to last for longer than one year or to result in death.

-If an applicant is able to engage in substantial gainful activity, then he will typically not be eligible for SSI.
+If an applicant is able to engage in substantial gainful activity, then they will typically not be eligible for SSI.
 A child applicant must have a physical or mental impairment that results in marked and severe functional limitations and can be expected to last for longer than one year or result in death.
 It took one cancer survivor 14 years to prove that she was “disabled” and therefore entitled to benefits.

-An SSI Beneficiary Must Have Very Limited Resources
+A Means-Based Program: An SSI Beneficiary Must Have Very Limited Resources

 If the applicant can use or liquidate an asset to pay for food or shelter, the asset will probably count as a “resource” against this limit.
 A resource would include any funds held in the applicant’s bank accounts, retirement accounts, or in cash.
 If the applicant has set up a trust that does not meet specific requirements, the trust funds are also counted against the $2,000 limit.

 The $2,000 resource limit does not disappear once a person qualifies for SSI.
-If an SSI beneficiary ends a month with more than $2,000 in her name, she will lose her benefits in the following month.
+If an SSI beneficiary ends a month with more than $2,000 in their name, they will lose their benefits in the following month.

-Income Is Key
+SSI Benefits: Income Is Key

-SSI benefits are also reduced if an adult beneficiary lives in someone else’s home without paying rent, or if he receives free meals.
+SSI benefits are also reduced if an adult beneficiary lives in someone else’s home without paying rent, or if they receive free meals.
 Finally, the income of the people living with the beneficiary can count against the beneficiary.
-If the beneficiary’s combined income reduces his SSI benefit to zero, he loses SSI, along with any Medicaid benefits that may come with it.
+If the beneficiary’s combined income reduces their SSI benefit to zero, they lose SSI, along with any Medicaid benefits that may come with it.

 Supplemental Needs Trusts Can Help

-Although SSI’s income and asset rules are highly restrictive, several types of trusts called "Special Needs" or "Supplemental Needs" trusts can protect an SSI beneficiary’s assets while allowing her to maintain SSI eligibility.
+Although SSI’s income and asset rules are highly restrictive, several types of trusts — called “special needs” or “supplemental needs” trusts can protect an SSI beneficiary’s assets while allowing them to maintain SSI eligibility.
 Relatives and friends of the SSI recipient can also set up a trust for the recipient and fund it with their own money.
 If properly structured, these trusts also will allow an SSI recipient to continue receiving benefits.